Acxiom/metalus/pipeline-drivers-examples/docs/application-example.md

 The data file has been added in the *mock_data* directory.

-**Note**: Sometimes objects like Schema or Mappings are added to the globals object and other times they are added as a parameter to a step.
+**Note**: Sometimes objects like Schema or Transformations are added to the globals object and other times they are added as a parameter to a step.
 This is done to illustrate the flexibility provided.

 ## Application configuration